xue2sheng/jsonMock/README.md

 Launched in *debug* mode or including *debug* flag in *query* elements, it's possible to keep an eye on possible Json Schema validation issues.

-### Automatic Multhreaded check of all request/response pairs
+### Automatic Multithreaded check of all request/response pairs

 Don't hesitate to check them out with the command: